-Even if you really want to help assist an investigation (for example, if your spouse has been murdered or is missing), it is still best to work with a Vista defense attorney in order to make sure you do not become a suspect in the process.
+Even if you really want to help assist an investigation (for example, if your spouse has been murdered or is missing), it is still best to work with a lawyer in order to make sure you do not become a suspect in the process.
 Many innocent people have been charged with crimes simply because they said the wrong thing in front of a police officer.

-Remember, it’s a lot easier to protect your rights in advance than it is to fight criminal charges after the fact, so always insist on having your Vista defense lawyer present when speaking with law enforcement officers.
-If you have any questions about obstruction of justice or your rights when dealing with the police, please call (760) 643-4050 to schedule a free consultation with Peter M. Liss.
+Remember, it’s a lot easier to protect your rights in advance than it is to fight criminal charges after the fact, so always insist on having your attorney present when speaking with law enforcement officers.
+If you have any questions about obstruction of justice or your rights when dealing with the police, please call (760) 643-4050 to schedule a free consultation with Vista obstruction of justice lawyer Peter M. Liss.